jerosanchez/fastapi-demo/docs/guidelines/ai-agent.md

 ## Code Generation
 - Place new files in the appropriate feature folder.
 - Use the same structure as existing features.
-- Add docstrings and comments as per guidelines.
+- Add/Do not add docstrings and comments as per guidelines.
 - After each code generation or changes, remove any unused dependencies signaled by the linter.

 ## Limitations